Linlab-slu/TSSr/README.md

-# TSSr: an R/Bioconductor package for transcription start sit (TSS) data analysis
+# TSSr: an R/Bioconductor package for comprehensive analyses of transcription start sit (TSS) data

 Documentation is also available on GitHub Pages: https://github.com/Linlab-slu/TSSr